-Catnip (Nepeta cataria) is a little different from adaptogens (which help with stress) and other herbs that work best when used consistently over a period of time.
+Catnip (Nepeta cataria), also called catmint, is a little different from adaptogens (which help with stress) and other herbs that work best when used consistently over a period of time.
 This member of the mint family is mostly helpful in one-off situations, like when you need to unwind after a particularly stressful day.

-Catnip is what herbalists call a “relaxing nervine”, which means that it helps create a sense of peace, calm overstimulation, and ease forehead tension and motion sickness.
-Catnip is also slightly sedative, and is often sipped as a tea before bed to help with sleep.
+Catnip is what herbalists call a “relaxing nervine,” which means it has a calming effect on the central nervous system (CNS).
+It’s revered for its ability to create a sense of peace, calm overstimulation, and ease forehead tension and motion sickness.
+Considered a mild sedative, it’s often sipped as an herbal tea before bed to help with sleep.

-- Muscle Support: Catnip tea has traditionally been used for muscle cramps and menstrual cramps, and current research supports this approach (Gilani 2007)
+- Muscle Relaxation: Catnip tea has traditionally been to ease tense muscles, especially when uncomfortable cramps and menstrual cramps are present.
+Current research supports this approach.
+(1)

-- Digestive Support: Catnip is carminative, bitter, and astringent, a combination not often found in many herbs.
-This makes catnip tea useful for digestive issues like gas, indigestion and heartburn.
+- Digestive Support: Catnip is classified as carminative (flatulence reliever), herbal bitter (supports digestion), and astringent (substance that tightens tissues and soothes inflammation).
+This combination is not often found in many herbs, and it makes catnip tea especially useful for digestive issues like upset stomach, gas, indigestion and heartburn.

-- Immune Support: Native Americans traditionally used catnip for immune support, especially in cases of fevers or colds. (source)
+- Immune Support: Several Indigenous American tribes used catnip for immune support, especially in cases of fevers or colds.
+(2)

-- Bug Spray: According to researchers, “nepetalactone, the essential oil in catnip that gives the plant its characteristic odor, is about ten times more effective at repelling mosquitoes than DEET — the compound used in most commercial insect repellents.” (source) The EPA’s guide to insect repellents also lists it as one of three oils that are helpful for repelling ticks – citronella (Cymbopogon winterianus) and lemon eucalyptus (Eucalyptus citriodora) are the other two.
-I use the essential oil in my homemade bug spray, homemade tick spray, and my dogs flea and tick powder.
+- Mosquito Repellent & Bug Spray: According to researchers, “nepetalactone, the essential oil in catnip that gives the plant its characteristic odor, is about ten times more effective at repelling mosquitoes than DEET — the compound used in most commercial insect repellents.”
+(3) The EPA’s guide to insect repellents also lists it as one of three oils that are helpful for repelling ticks – citronella (Cymbopogon winterianus) and lemon eucalyptus (Eucalyptus citriodora) are the other two.
+I use the essential oil in my homemade bug spray/homemade tick spray, and my dogs flea and tick powder.

-- Wound Care: Catnip can be used as a compress or topical wash for wounds.
+- Wound Care: Used as a compress or topical wash for wounds.

 How do I use catnip?

-The easiest way to use catnip is as a tea.
-One-half to one teaspoon is often used with other herbs depending on which system is being supported.
-(Herbalpedia) However, catnip is not known to be toxic, so you can likely use as much as is needed until you achieve the acute support you desire.
+The easiest way to use dried catnip leaves is to make them into tea by steeping 1-2 teaspoons of dried herb in hot water – I’ve included a recipe below.
+Catnip is not known to be toxic, so you can likely use as much as is needed until you achieve the acute support you desire.

 Catnip Tea Recipe

-- 1 teaspoon organic dried catnip leaves or 1 tablespoon fresh catnip
+- 1-2 tsp organic dried catnip leaves (or 1-2 tablespoons fresh catnip leaves)

-Pour boiling water over the catnip leaves and steep for five to seven minutes, then strain and add honey/maple syrup if desired.
+- Pour boiling water over the catnip leaves and steep for five to seven minutes.

 Is catnip easy to grow?

-Yep!
-Catnip is super easy to grow, especially if you buy seedlings from an organic nursery.
-They’re also pretty easy to grow from seeds like these, which can be a fun thing to do with littles.
-Harvest the leaves and flowers after the plant has started to flower, and use twice as much fresh as you do dried.
+Growing tips: The easiest approach is to buy seedlings from an organic nursery, but they’re also pretty easy to grow from seeds like these.
+Catnip loves full sun, soil with good drainage, and regular watering.
+Harvest the leaves and flowers after the plant has started to flower – usually between May and September – and use twice as much fresh as you would dried.